 After our breakfast we'll meet in the lobby to board our private coach for a guided tour of the town.
 Turin must be one of Italy’s most unsung cities.
 While most travelers to Italy head to the well-traveled route of Rome-Florence-Venice, Turin appears to remain off the tourists’ radar.
 Turin is indeed famous because Agnelli, the founder of Fiat, chose to build his automobile empire.
 However, that would be forgetting that eight decades earlier another dynasty, not an industrial one, but a royal one, chose Turin as its capital.
 Nineteenth century Turin was also a favorite among intellectuals and artists, such as Nietzsche, who liked the city for its austere elegance, its atmosphere, its literary cafés, and its food.
 You will soak in Turin's ambiance as you enjoy the visit of sites like the Mole Antonelliana with its Cinema Museum, and the Car Museum Lingotto, the symbol of the town when it was part of the FIAT factory.
 Later you will have time to explore a local market before we sit down to a lunch with the locals.
 You'll have the rest of the afternoon and evening free to wander the city center and the famous squares of Piazza San Carlo, Piazza Castello and Via Roma.
 Restaurants, shops, and bars galore!

-Tonight you're free to wander, explore and get lost in the streets of Bordeaux.
+Tonight you're free to wander, explore and get lost in the streets of Turin.
 With its ample supply of shops, bars and restaurants, you'll have no trouble finding the perfect spot for dinner!

 Day 3 - The Langhe Area - Barolo and Barbaresco